-Crane Roost South comprises more recently planted fields.
-Plantings from west to east, as in Crane Roost North, include coyote willows, Goodding's willows, cottonwoods, and honey mesquite (LCR MSCP 2009d) (see figure 5).
+Crane Roost South comprises fields planted in 2009.
+Plantings from west to east, as in Crane Roost North, include coyote willow, Goodding's willow, cottonwood, and honey mesquite (LCR MSCP 2009f) (see figure 4).
 The site contains surface salt deposits, resulting in shorter, more sparsely distributed trees, with several grassy meadows.
 The site is bordered by agricultural fields to the east, scrub vegetation to the south, and Lower Hippy Fire to the west.
-Trees in this area appear stressed, and some willows have defoliated tops but are resprouting from the base.
+Trees in this area appear stressed, and some willows have defoliated tops and are resprouting from the base.

-In 2019, there were six survey detections and two CO (nests) territories at this site.
+In 2020, there were four survey detections and one PR territory at this site.